tsedio/tsed-vitepress-theme/docs/docs/middlewares.md

 ::: tip Note
-Global middleware and endpoint middleware are similar, except that the Endpoint middleware can access to the current executed endpoint information.
+Global middleware and endpoint middleware are similar, except that the Endpoint middleware can access to the last executed endpoint information.
 :::

 ## Global middleware

-Global middleware instances are generally used to handle requests before or after controllers.
+Global middlewares are generally used to handle requests before or after controllers.

 <<< @/docs/snippets/middlewares/global-middleware.ts